aakvatech/foundation/foundation/www/docs/user/manual/en/stock/stock-entry.md

 Stock Entries can be made for the following purposes:

-* Material Issue - If the material is being issued.
-(Outgoing Material)
+* Material Issue - If the material is being issued/consumed.
+(Outgoing/Consuming Material)
 * Material Receipt - If the material is being received.
 (Incoming Material)
 * Material Transfer - If the material is being moved from one warehouse to another.
 * Material Transfer for Manufacturing - If the material being transfered is for Manufacturing Process.